-650 EXPLORING TECHNOLOGY PREREQUISITE: None
+650 EXPLORING TECHNOLOGY GRADE: 9 PREREQUISITE: None 1⁄2 CREDIT

-Exploring Technology introduces students to variety of engineering disciplines through classwork and various projects.
+Exploring Technology introduces students to a variety of engineering disciplines through classwork and various projects.
 This class is an extension of STEM classes at PJH.
 Focus includes applying the Engineering Design Process to various projects.
 It also includes civil engineering through tower and bridge building.
 Plan reading and construction scheduling are practiced.
 Fundamentals of electric theory and electronics are explored, as well as 3D printing and robotics.
-Course Fee: \$15.
+Course Fee: \$15